OpenIndiana/website/src/pages/downloads.md

 OpenIndiana works on most x86 PCs ([SPARC has Beta ISO's, support Welcome](//dlc.openindiana.aurora-opencloud.org/SPARC/)).

-From 2017.04 onwards running on 32-bit systems is not supported anymore and the userland is being migrated progressively to 64-bit only.
-As usual 32-bit libraries and core applications are still delivered and maintained for the sake of backward compatibility (but only when running a 64-bit kernel).
+From 2017.04 onwards, running on 32-bit systems is not supported anymore and the userland is being migrated progressively to 64-bit only.
+As usual, 32-bit libraries and core applications are still delivered and maintained for the sake of backward compatibility (but only when running a 64-bit kernel).

 To check if your hardware is supported, you can refer to the [illumos HCL](//illumos.org/hcl/) and the [OpenIndiana Community HCL](//docs.openindiana.org/community-hcl/components/); alternatively, you can boot a Live install media and run the Device Driver Utility (ddu).